Leading A Short-Term Program Abroad

 - Contact the USI Department of Security (812-465-1845) Security will notify the provost, vice president for Student Affairs, director of International Programs and Services, and other USI units, as appropriate.

-Immediate Responsibilities of USI Office of Security
+Immediate Responsibilities of USI Office of Public Safety

 Upon receiving a call from on-site faculty director concerning a serious injury, death or other emergency, the Office of Security will: